A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 \section{Controller Design}

-In an control application, the main objective is to find a control input sequence that bring the system output as much as closer to the pre-defined reference trajectories.
-If the output of the system is required to be zero all the time, the problem is called as regulation problem where the reference is zero.
+In a control application, the main objective is to find a control input sequence that brings the system output closer to predefined reference trajectories.
+If the system's output is required to be zero all the time, the problem is called a regulation problem where the reference is zero.
 We presented the kinematic and dynamic motion equations in the previous sections for the specific configuration spaces.
-In order to design controllers, the motion equations can be re-defined in the error space to transform the control design into the regulation problem to bring the non-zero system outputs and their derivatives to zero.
-Once the error equations are derived we can design feedback controllers that take the error states as input and give required amount of the control input magnitude.
+The motion equations can be redefined in the error space to transform the control design into the regulation problem to bring the non-zero system outputs and their derivatives to zero.
+Once the error equations are derived, we can design feedback controllers that take the error states as input and give the required amount of the control input magnitude.
 It is paramount to note a distinction in the control objective here.
 The control objectives differ in the number of regulated output vs the number of controlled input variables that might incur difficulties in finding a smooth feedback law.
 Three types of control objectives are defined in \cite{latombe2012robot}.
 These are;

-\begin{itemize} \item \textbf{Point-to-Point control}; Given an initial state configuration, the vehicle is desired to reach a goal configuration in which all the position requirement are satisfied.
-As an example parking control can be classified under this control task.
-The objective is to find controller inputs (two inputs for vehicle; speed and steering) to satisfy the end-point position described by $\{x, \:y, \:\psi\}$.
-If the vehicle speed is taken as constant, the parking control becomes one input three output control problem for which there is no smooth feedback solution.
+\begin{itemize} \item \textbf{Point-to-Point control}; Given an initial state configuration, we desire the vehicle to reach a goal configuration in which all the position requirements are satisfied.
+As an example, parking control can be classified under this control task.
+The objective is to find controller inputs (two inputs for a vehicle; speed and steering) to satisfy the end-point position described by $\{x, \:y, \:\psi\}$.
+If the vehicle speed is assumed to be constant, the parking control becomes a one-input three-output control problem for which there is no smooth feedback solution.

-\item \textbf{Path following}; The vehicle is desired to follow a geometric path from a given an initial position.
-If the vehicle speed is taken as constant, the path following becomes one input, one output control problem for which various controller can be developed for smooth feedback.
+\item \textbf{Path following}; the vehicle is desired to follow a geometric path from a given initial position.
+If the vehicle speed is taken as constant, the path following becomes one input, one output control problem for which various controllers can be developed for smooth feedback.
 In this case, the deviation of the vehicle position from the defined path is regulated.